-If people are now choosing not to work for private or public sector organisations but are instead seeking work in third sector social enterprises - some understanding of ethical capital is obvious This paper, therefore, sets out to explore these issues in order to provoke further exploration of the conceptualisation of ethical capital.
+If people are choosing not to work for private or public sector organisations but are instead seeking work in the social economy then the need for greater understanding of ethical capital is obvious.
+This paper, therefore, sets out to explore these issues in order to provoke further exploration of the conceptualisation of ethical capital.
+'Capital' is believed to take several forms: